Narsil/rdev/README.md

 what kind of EventType trigger some String.
 We get the currently used layout for now !
 Caveat : This is layout dependent.
-If your app needs to support layout switching don't use this !
+If your app needs to support layout switching, don't use this!
 Caveat: On Linux, the dead keys mechanism is not implemented.
-Caveat: Only shift and dead keys are implemented, Alt+unicode code on windows won't work.
+Caveat: Only shift and dead keys are implemented, Alt+Unicode code on Windows won't work.

 ```rust
 use rdev::{Keyboard, EventType, Key, KeyboardState};